 For the most part these results pass the sniff-test.
 Goalies like Marciano, Daniel Bachman, Liam Kelly & Scott Bain were spoken of in pretty positive ways last season.
 Bachman has been linked to Rangers, Kelly moved down south to join Queens Park Rangers, & Scott Bain went from being Neil McCann’s least favorite goalie to supplanting Craig Gordon for club & country.

-Probably, the biggest surprises here that differ from the mainstream narrative may be the fact that Aberdeen’s Joe Lewis & Rangers’ Allan McGregor are in the negative here.
-For Lewis, the numbers have been telling us for a while now…that he may not be that good.
-Then there’s McGregor, who made most people’s team of the season…& whose timely saves truly seemed to save Rangers consistently in 2018-19.
+Probably, the biggest surprise here that differs from the mainstream narrative may be the fact that Aberdeen’s Joe Lewis is in the negative here.
+Ironically, the numbers have been telling us for a while now…that he may not be that good.

-We’ll dig deeper on both of these goalies in a little bit but first…..
+We’ll dig deeper on Lewis & othrs in a little bit but first…..

 As you know, when doing stats based analysis, you typically like to break numbers down to a per 90 minute rate to essentially even the playing field when looking at counting stats.
 The tricky thing with goalies is that a goalie playing for a team like Dundee has a whole lot more to do in a 90 minute match than a keeper from Celtic does.